Adjunct Instructor, Spanish

 - Master's degree in Spanish

-- Demonstrated experience in at least two years of college (online or face-to-face) teaching experience in Spanish.
+- Demonstrated excellence in at least two years of college (online or face-to-face) teaching experience in Spanish

-- Completion of a Quality Matters workshop (online program).
+- Completion of a Quality Matters online training

 Full Time/Part Time: To be Determined